 Located in the historic Alaska Commercial Company building, we recommend that the Visitor Information Centre be your first stop.
-Let our friendly staff welcome you to the Klondike with warm smiles, knowledgeable travel tips and localisms.
+Let our friendly staff welcome you to the Klondike with knowledgeable travel tips and localisms.
 You’ll find informative displays about the Tr’ondëk Hwëch’in, Beringia, the Gold Rush, plus scale models of Dredge No. Four and the Klondike Mines Railway.
 You can sit and watch our historic films or use the free wifi to catch up with the news from home!

-Drop into Harrington’s Store, a building constructed in 1902, that stands on the corner of Third Avenue and Princess Street.
-Inside you’ll find “Dawson As They Saw It” – an exhibit that includes historical photographs and archival materials that date back to the Klondike Gold Rush.
+Drop into Harrington’s Store, a building constructed in 1902, that stands at the corner of Third Avenue and Princess Street.
+Inside you’ll find “Dawson As They Saw It”, an exhibit that includes historical photographs and archival materials that date back to the Klondike Gold Rush.

-Take a walk to this Paddlewheel Graveyard where the remains of several–once majestic–sternwheelers sit on the bank of the Yukon River.
+Take a walk to the Paddlewheel Graveyard where the remains of several once majestic sternwheelers sit on the bank of the Yukon River.
 Explore the area as you conjure what it was like when paddlewheelers were the quickest and easiest way to get to Dawson.
-Be sure to bring your camera, because this picturesque spot is sure to impress even the most skilled Instagrammer.
+Be sure to bring your camera, because this picturesque spot will impress even the most skilled Instagrammer.

 Our local shops are more than just a place to purchase, they also offer an assortment of unique experiences.
-From walking the aisles in our very own trading post to seeing a display of authentic mammoth bone, you’ll have an extraordinary time just “window shopping.”
+From walking the aisles in our very own trading post to seeing a display of authentic mammoth tusk and bone, you’ll have an extraordinary time just window shopping.
 Who knows, you may just find the perfect Klondike treasure!

 Get away from the “busy” Dawson streets by taking a quiet walk among our regional flora and fauna.
 The Ninth Avenue Trail spans from one end of town to the other, offering both interpretive signage and unforgettable views of Dawson City.
 A community favourite, you’ll likely meet some locals along the way!

-Unmistakably the most recognizable Dawson City landmark, the Midnight Dome–complete with its rock-face scar known as the Moosehide Slide–stands majestically above the town.
+Unmistakably the most recognizable Dawson City landmark, the Midnight Dome—complete with its rock-face scar known as the Moosehide Slide—stands majestically above town.
 Drive or hike your way to the top and take in the breathtaking panorama of the Yukon River Valley.
 It’s the perfect spot to watch the midnight sunset or spot the northern lights!

-Dawson loves any excuse to get together and have some fun, so you’ll have plenty of opportunities to partake in one of our many free community events.
-Cheer on the competitors at the Yukon Gold Panning Championships, join an interpretive wilderness tour during Weekend on the Wing, or gallery hop at the Riverside Arts Festival.
-Whatever your flavour, you’ll love celebrating your FREE time with us!
+Dawson loves any excuse to get together and have some fun, so you’ll have plenty of opportunities to partake in one of many free community events.
+Enjoy the Han singers on Indigenous Peoples Day, join an interpretive wilderness tour during Weekend on the Wing, or gallery hop at the Riverside Arts Festival.
+Whatever your flavour, you’ll love celebrating your free time with us!